tensorflow/tfjs-node/DEVELOPMENT.md

 yarn enable-gpu
 ```

-This command clear local binary and addon resources, then download then TensorFlow C library for GPU and compile native node addon from source binary.
+This command download then TensorFlow C library for GPU and compile native node addon from source binary.

 ## Build and test